satorici/satori-cli/src/satoricli/docs/language_settings.md

 ## [Language](language.md)
 ### Settings

 There are several settings that can be applied to your Satori CI playbooks to better define the information and conditions that need to be met by your test.
+They can only be defined for the root playbook, not within imported playbooks.

 #### Name, Description, Mitigation